KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

     gl_Position = u_projectionMatrix * pos;
 }
 ```
-The skin matrix is then used to transform the original position of the vertex, before it is transformed with the model-view-matrix.
-The result of this transformation can be imagined as a weighted transformation of the vertices with the respective joint matrices, as shown in this image:
+The skin matrix is then used to transform the original position of the vertex before it is transformed with the model-view-matrix.
+The result of this transformation can be imagined as a weighted transformation of the vertices with the respective joint matrices, as shown in Image 20f.

 <p align="center">
 <img src="images/skinSkinMatrix.png" /><br>
-<a name="skinSkinMatrix-png"></a>Image 20f: Computation of the skin matrix
+<a name="skinSkinMatrix-png"></a>Image 20f: Computation of the skin matrix.
 </p>

-The result of applying this skin matrix to the vertices for the given example is shown in the following image:
+The result of applying this skin matrix to the vertices for the given example is shown in Image 20g.

 <p align="center">
 <img src="images/simpleSkinOutline02.png" /><br>
-<a name="simpleSkinOutline02-png"></a>Image 20g: The geometry for the skinning example, with outline rendering, during the animation
+<a name="simpleSkinOutline02-png"></a>Image 20g: The geometry for the skinning example, with outline rendering, during the animation.
 </p>